Quickstart: Code analysis for C/C++

 In Solution Explorer, open the shortcut menu for the project name and then choose Properties.

-In the Configuration and Platform lists, choose the build configuration and target platform.
+Optionally, in the Configuration and Platform lists, choose the build configuration and target platform.

 Standard C/C++ Rule Sets